-Allocation of the Grant
+Allocation of the Perkins Grant (see Section 112)

-North Carolina's allocation of Perkins funds is split between secondary and postsecondary.
+North Carolina's allocation of Perkins grant funds is split between secondary and postsecondary.
 Secondary (middle and high schools) receive two-thirds and Postsecondary (community colleges) receive one-third of the total state Perkins allocation.